The race to beat the drop: Middlesbrough, Hull and Huddersfield involved in Championship relegation battle

 Now, though, Barnsley are on the rampage.
 Their first win of the season came on the opening day against Fulham and they served up a thoroughly professional performance to win 3-0 and complete the double at Craven Cottage on February 15, ahead of successive 1-0 wins over Middlesbrough and Hull.

-The pivotal time in their season is set to be the first two weeks of April.
-On Saturday April 4 they face Stoke at the bet365 Stadium, before travelling to Kenilworth Road to face Luton on Good Friday.
+They were beaten 2-0 by Reading last time out, but the pivotal time in their season is set to be the first two weeks of April.
+On Saturday, April 4 they face Stoke at the bet365 Stadium, before travelling to Kenilworth Road to face Luton on Good Friday.
 What could be a blockbuster clash at home to Wigan awaits on Easter Monday.

 While those fixtures have the potential to define the season, picking up some decent results could ease the pressure of facing Leeds, Nottingham Forest and Brentford on the final three matchdays.